ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

 2. **text**:

+    **This layer is required** and must be called lower case “text”.
+It contains additional explanatory text and graphics for the image that the JAI Vector can toggle on and off.

      - **When creating text, be sure to use a [web-safe font](https://www.w3schools.com/cssref/css_websafe_fonts.php) to ensure that your text displays correctly in a web browser.**

     There are three essential things here: